Lemon Layered Cake with Strawberry Filling and Ombre Icing

 I have been wanting to create a recipe that could be deemed birthday cake worthy for awhile now.

 I started by using the base of my lemon cupcake recipe for the two layers of cake.

-I love how moist and flavourful the cake is.
+I love how moist and flavourful the Paleo Lemon Cake is.
 You can adjust the lemon flavouring to make it more or less zesty depending on your taste.

 For the fruit filling I used a combination of stewed and fresh strawberries, but they can easily be swapped for stewed blueberries, cherries, raspberries or blackberries.
 Alternatively a jam or compote would also work well.

 The key to ensuring that the icing goes on smoothly, is to keep the cake cool by refrigerating it once everything is stacked together.

 The coconut cream must be cold before you start making the icing.
 From there just add in small amounts of berries until you reach the desired colours to create an ombre effect.
 I recommend storing the icing in the fridge to make the icing process if easy as possible.

 Although the icing takes a bit of effort to do, and may require breaks of 20-30 minutes of refrigeration in between, the end result is more then worth the effort, I promise.
 Not only does this cake look beautiful, it tastes delicious too.

 Here are a few other sweet treats you will enjoy: